tiagosiebler/gateio-api/README.md

 });

-// Optional: Listen to raw error events.
+// Optional: Listen to raw error events. ws.on('error', (err) => {
-// Note: responses to invalid topics are currently only sent in the "response" event. ws.on('error', (err) => {
   console.error('ERR', err);
 });
 ```

-See [websocket-client.ts](./src/websocket-client.ts) for further information.
+See [websocket-client.ts](./src/websocket-client.ts) for further information and make sure to check the [examples](./examples/) folder for much more detail.

 ---